 According to research by the Pew Research Center, Catholics had one of the lowest incidences of divorce, with 19 percent having been divorced out of 4,752 interviewed.
 The Gospel Coalition noted there is a somewhat significant difference between those who are actively practicing Catholics and those who consider themselves nominally Catholic.
 The coalition found nominal Catholics are 5 percent less likely to divorce than non-religious persons, while Catholics who are actively practicing in their parishes are 31 percent less likely to get divorced than non-religious persons.

-The Pew Research Center found Protestant individuals (anyone who identified themselves as non-Catholic, but Christian) had a divorce rate of approximately 51 percent out of a sampling of 4,752 individuals.
+The Pew Research Center found Protestant individuals (anyone who identified themselves as non-Catholic, but Christian) included 74% of all Christians, and had a divorce rate of approximately 51 percent out of a sampling of 4,752 individuals.
 However, these were broken down by Evangelical Protestant, Mainline Protestant, and Historically Black Protestant.
-The highest number of divorces among this group were the Evangelical Protestants at 28 percent.
-The Historically Black Protestants had a divorce rate of only 9 percent according to the study.
+Of this 74%, the highest number of divorces among this group were the Evangelical Protestants at 28 percent.
+The Historically Black Protestants had a divorce rate of only 9 percent according to the study."

 Mormons had a divorce rate of about 1 percent.
 Many studies attribute the low divorce rate among this group to the strong emphasis on families and a powerful religious affiliation.